giotto-ai/giotto-tda/doc/installation.rst

 Developer installation
 **********************

-For information about the developer installation, please refer to :ref:`Contributing guidelines <contrib>`.
+For information about the developer installation, please refer to :ref:`Contributing guidelines <dev_installation>`.